apehex/ctf/hackthebox/challenges/misc/sigma-technology/README.md

 The input image is 32 by 32:

-![][julius.png]
+![][julius]

-The robot is 99.99% sure Juliues is a dog before the attack:
+The robot is 99.99% sure Julius is a dog before the attack:

 ```python
 SIGMA = tf.keras.models.load_model('sigmanet.h5')